 Figure Legends

-Figure 1 Telomere length (mean ± s.e.) and age Seychelles warblers, based on cross-sectional (A) and longitudinal (B) data.
-In B, telomere loss is a standardised and corrected rate (see methods for details) based on the difference in telomere length from the sample taken from birds in their first year of life, and the first available sampling as an adult.
+Figure 1 Telomere length (mean ± s.e.) and age in Seychelles warblers, based on cross-sectional (A) and longitudinal (B) data.
+In B, telomere loss is a standardised and corrected rate (see methods for details) based on the difference in telomere length from the sample taken from birds in their first year of life, and the first available sample as an adult.
 Values above zero indicate telomere shortening in early life.

 Figure 2 Temporal variation in early-life telomere dynamics in the Seychelles warbler based on cross-sectional (A) and longitudinal (B) data (see Fig. 1 and main text for details).
 Points and error bars represent mean and standard error telomere length for all birds born in each summer (black) or winter (grey) breeding season, in relation to island-wide food availability.
 Trend lines represent fitted values from a linear regression.